The Church of the Condemnation and Imposition of the Cross

 The Church of the Condemnation and Imposition of the Cross is a Roman Catholic church nestled within the Franciscan monastery in the old city of Jerusalem.
 This monastery also houses the Church of the Flagellation.
 Both churches are significant landmarks on the Via Dolorosa, with the Church of the Condemnation marking the traditional Second Station of the Cross.

-The Church Of The Condemnation
+The Church of the Condemnation

 Location